boki97160/IoT_DA-HW1-Linear_regression/README.md

 This is a simple web application that demonstrates a linear regression problem.
 The application is built using Python and the Streamlit framework, and it follows the CRISP-DM methodology.

+## Live Demo

+You can view a live demo of the application here: [https://iotda-hw1-linear-regression.streamlit.app/](https://iotda-hw1-linear-regression.streamlit.app/)

 ## Features

 *   **Interactive Data Generation:** Users can generate their own data by specifying the slope (a), intercept (b), noise level, and the number of data points for a linear equation `y = ax + b`.